zmcghee2/Zach-New-Blog/README.md

 # Zach-New-Blog
-In this repository, I will be coding a blog to keep track of my progress.
+In this repository, a blog, coded in HTMl and CSS, will be uploaded and maintained so my cybersecurity journey can be recorded.